-4.3.5 Performance indicators7
+4.3.5 Performance indicators6

-During the years ended December 31, 2020, 2021 and 2022 no complaints were received from the public authorities for the non-compliance with privacy laws.

-7 It should be noted that the materiality threshold for these cases is equal to 0.01% of revenues.
+During the years ended December 31, 2021, 2022 and 2023 no complaints were received from the public authorities for the non-compliance with privacy laws.
+However, it should be noted that a case of data breach occurred in February 2023 with reference to the Spanish subsidiary Rastreator, which was promptly reported to the Spanish authority, relating to the data of an individual service user.

-During the years ended December 31, 2020, 2021 and 2022 the Group did not receive any fines or non-monetary penalties for non-compliance with laws and regulations.
-In addition, no fines related to previous reporting periods were paid in the three-year period 2020-2022.
+During the years ended December 31, 2021, 2022 and 2023 the Group did not receive any fines or non-monetary penalties for non-compliance with laws and regulations.
+In addition, no fines related to previous reporting periods were paid in the three-year period 2021-2023.

-During the years ended December 31, 2020, 2021 and 2022 there were no ongoing or completed legal actions for anti-competitive behaviors or violations of antitrust laws.
+During the years ended December 31, 2021, 2022 and 2023 there were no ongoing or completed legal actions for anti-competitive behaviors or violations of antitrust laws.